-With the above-mentioned facts in mind, two basic conclusions can be drawn about the impact of the new
+With the above-mentioned facts in mind, two basic conclusions can be drawn about the impact of the new regulations on the digital economy.
+2020 2021+ P2B P2B ePrivacy DSA TCO DMA Digital tax

 The increase in service prices related to tax shifting will be severe for contractors of large digital economy entities, and therefore also to a large extent for companies from the SME sector.